 10. N/A 11.
 N/A 12.
 The layout strategy of the design proposals has been designed to ensure legibility of the development with clear wayfinding through the site.
 A future RM application will provide a detailed wayfinding strategy.
 13. N/A 14.
 The design proposals have been informed by a thorough analysis of existing local character and urban grain.
-The proposed character areas respond to the identified local character in terms of scale, urban grain and pattern, in particular the historic streets around the village and the conservation areas of 'Hook Green' and 'Meopham Green' 15.
-The scheme design proposes dwellings with typical building heights of 2 storeys, with a maximum height of 2.5 storeys, in response to the local character of the village.
-2.5 storey dwellings are principally used to terminate vistas and focal plot buildings.
+The proposed character areas respond to the identified local character in terms of scale, urban grain and pattern, in particular the historic streets around the village and the conservation areas of 'Hook Green' and 'Meopham Green'.
+15. The scheme design proposes dwellings with typical building heights of 2 storeys, with a maximum height of 2.5 storeys, in response to the local character of the village.
+2.5-storey dwellings are principally used to terminate vistas and focal plot buildings.
+2.5-storey dwellings are also proposed along the frontage to Wrotham Road in response to the opposite built form of Camer Parade.
 16. N/A 17.
 The density of the scheme is in-keeping with the local residential character, with house types and building heights to suit the site's surrounding built context.
 18. There is no existing discernible building line to the frontage of the site.
-The proposed development acts as a gateway into the village when travelling from the west along Longfield Road.
-The proposed building line is set back from the Longfield Road to allow a green setting to development.
+The design proposals set out a clear building line to the frontage in response to the immediate context and reflecting the set back of Camer Parade on the opposite side of Wrotham Road.
+The set back of the proposed building line also respects the retained tree belt along the site frontage, and allows for a publicly accessible greenway with pedestrian and cycle routes located away from the traffic of Wrotham Road.
 19. N/A - A future RM application will include details of design points on thresholds and frontages.
 20. N/A - A future RM application will include detail on the proposed roofscape, including materiality, orientation, form and sustainability.
 It is anticipated that the roofscape across the design proposals will be in-keeping with the village, with a high level of coherency to the local character.